springernature/frontend-playbook/accessibility/common-remediations.md

 #### Why's it a problem?

-Elements with no semantics (divs and spans) are not understood or handled automatically by user agents.
-Unless you fully understand the entire specification for a native element (such as a button), and implement it precisely to that specification, your attempts to replicate its functionality will fail.
+HTML elements with no semantics are not understood or handled automatically by user agents.
+Unless you fully understand the entire specification for a native element (such as a `<button>`), and implement it precisely to that specification, your attempts to replicate its functionality robustly for all users will fail.

 Screen reader users, voice input users, keyboard users, switch device users, users of other kinds of Assistive Technologies, search engines, various types of automated testing software, among others, are likely to be unable to use your interface if you use unsemantic elements.